hcsalmon1/TypeGo/README.md

 Yes, it's simply called TypeGo on VSCode.
 It has:
 -Syntax highlighting
--Auto tgo -> go files on save
+-Auto converts tgo -> go files on save

 **Q. What's wrong with ':=' and inferred types?**